Severson-Group/AMDC-Hardware/docs/Analog.md

 More detailed information on the analog connectors can be found in the [datasheet](https://media.digikey.com/pdf/Data%20Sheets/Amphenol%20PDFs/RJSAE_Brochure.pdf).

 ### Difference amplifiers
 Analog input signals should be conditioned before transmitting to the ADC.
 The first stage of this conditioning is to decrease the voltage level.
 These are implemented using 4 [INA2143UA](http://www.ti.com/lit/ds/symlink/ina143.pdf) difference amplifier chips.
 Each chip has two op amps, totaling in 8 op amps each of which receives one differential analog input.
-These chips need a ±15V supply which they receive from the AMDC.
+These ICs require a ±15V supply which they receive from the AMDC.
 Each op amp is configured as a non-inverting amplifier and the relationship between its input and output is as follows:

 _V_<sub>i</sub> = _V_<sub>REF</sub>  + 0.1 (_V_<sub>i</sub><sup>+</sup> - _V_<sub>i</sub><sup>-</sup>)